iutools/iutools/doc/test-plan.md

     word 'development'

 English query - Multi word
-- Do the steps described in the 'basic scenario' with English word 'housing', with the following 'specifics':
+- Do the steps described in the 'basic scenario' with English word 'healthcare coverage', with the following 'specifics':
   - QUERY_WORD: 'healthcare coverage'
   - QUERY_LANGUAGE: Change it to English